telosys-saas/telosys-saas/README.md

 Data shared by the controller and used by the directives of the IDE page.

 - $scope.data:
-  - project : current project infos
+  - project : current project information
   - projects : all projects
   - tree : All project files as a tree
   - allFiles : All project files as an array in only one level